Aspergillosis in Birds

 Prevention and getting rid of Aspergillosis in your home

 I'm sure that by now, you've come to realize the seriousness of aspergillosis.
 This is a preventable disease.
-In other words, with good parrot wellness routines, your bird Is less likely to experience malnutrition that adversely affects its immunity.
+In other words, with good avian husbandry routines such as nutrition and cleaning, your bird Is less likely to experience malnutrition that adversely affects its immunity.
 Also, it won't be exposed to deadly levels of the fungus.

-Now, keep in mind that aspergillosis is common in the natural environment but you can keep it at bay by developing a few parrot wellness routines.
+Keep in mind that aspergillosis is common in the natural environment but you can keep it at bay by developing a thorough cleaning routine.
 Aspergillosis grows when the spore lands on a favorable environment.

 Aspergillosis spores thrive in these conditions: